Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 YES!
 What an intriguing approach!
 Now, what might this look like for you at your school?
 Perhaps you could have your students do a PBL or design-thinking project on AI, working to research possible approaches, read others’ responses, discuss ideas with students in other places, interview folks in education and in the tech industry, and eventually find a way to share a formal opinion with the world.
 Students could write op-eds, present to the school board, be guests on local television shows or national podcasts, the sky’s the limit in this new field.

-Using AI at NEIA
+Using AI in School at NEIA

 NEIA is already exploring uses for AI within its different departments, slowly and carefully finding ways to make AI useful without letting it overwhelm original thoughts.
 In college counseling, it can help students with the basics of resume design.
 In the humanities, it’s showing itself to be useful in helping with constructing effective sentences and well-structured paragraphs.